 Receiving a Remote Provisioning Link Open message

-The response to a Remote Provisioning Link Open message is determined by the Remote Provisioning state when the message is received.
+The response to a Remote Provisioning Link Open message is determined by the Remote Provisioning Link state when the message is received.

-When the Remote Provisioning state is Idle: When a Remote Provisioning Server receives a Remote Provisioning Link Open message, and the Remote Provisioning state is Idle, then the Remote Provisioning Server shall set the Remote Provisioning state to Link Opening, shall set both the Remote Provisioning Outbound PDU state and the Remote Provisioning Inbound PDU state to zero, and shall respond with a Remote Provisioning Link Status message (see Section 4.4.5.5.3.4) with the Status field set to Success.
+When the Remote Provisioning Link state is Idle: When a Remote Provisioning Server receives a Remote Provisioning Link Open message, and the Remote Provisioning Link state is Idle, then the Remote Provisioning Server shall set the Remote Provisioning Link state to Link Opening, shall set the Remote Provisioning Inbound PDU state to zero, and shall respond with a Remote Provisioning Link Status message (see Section 4.4.5.5.3.4) with the Status field set to Success.

 In addition, the server shall execute one of the following behavior sequences based on the presence or absence of the UUID field in the message: